 - No option for subtasks.
 This is a pretty critical flaw for me, but for many people might not be that important.

 - No automatically recurring tasks.
 I implement an “Every Day” list.
 You would need a paid subscription to set recurring tasks with Todoist.

 Microsoft’s new To-Do application will soon replace Wunderlist.
 Those who enjoyed Wunderlist might find Microsoft’s new tool a good replacement.
-There is no option for subtasks, however, which might make it difficult to adopt for many GTDers.
-Personally, I did not like Microsoft To-Do aside from its smooth interface.

 - Reddit user SurrenderMonkey2017 pointed out to me that “if you sync to Outlook on desktop, the due dates get out of whack.
 It’s been going on for at least a year with little action on part of MS.” I don’t use Outlook, so I can’t confirm.
 If you choose to use MS ToDo, make sure to check your dates if your sync with Outlook.

 Any.do claims to have over 15 million users who stick with them for twice as long as other productivity tools.
 One thing users will notice is the open and minimalist interface that is markedly different from what Wunderlist provided.
 I really enjoyed using this one, and I think this might be the tool for many new and experienced GTDers alike with Wunderlist going away.
 If you choose to upgrade to a paid subscription for more features, you will spend either $2.24/mo., billed annually, or $2.99 month-to-month.